Far-Beyond-Pulsar/blog/public/posts/2026-08-02-helio-foliage-system.md

 };
 ```

-These fail at compile time if the size changes — no runtime test suite needed.
-A size change that the shader does not follow does not fail loudly; the shader reads every field from the wrong offset and produces garbage rotations, which is a full day of debugging.
+These fail at compile time if the size changes.
+No runtime test suite needed.
+A size change the shader does not follow does not fail loudly.
+The shader reads every field from the wrong offset and produces garbage rotations.
+That is a full day of debugging.

 We also pin field offsets: